 Closed Sales 58 46 +12

-Coconut Grove was the breakout story of Q1 2026.
-Sales volume surged 26.1% (46 to 58 closings) and the median sold price for single-family homes jumped 37.9% to $3.0M.
-Price per square foot hit $1,087, up 17.6%, the highest of any neighborhood in this report.
-That premium reflects waterfront proximity, walkability to the village, and newer construction commanding top dollar.
-Marketing times have extended to 66 days (from 29), reflecting a higher price tier where buyers are deliberate.
-With 131 active listings and 40 pending contracts, the Grove is showing both strong demand and healthy inventory for buyers ready to invest in one of Miami's most desirable neighborhoods.
+Coconut Grove posted the largest jump in this report.
+Single-family closings climbed 26.1% (46 to 58) and the median sold price rose 37.9% to $3.0M.
+Price per square foot hit $1,087, up 17.6%, the highest of any neighborhood covered here.
+That premium reflects waterfront proximity, walkability to the village, and newer construction trading at the top of the market.
+Marketing times extended to 66 days (from 29), which is normal for a higher price tier where buyers move deliberately.
+With 131 active listings and 40 pending contracts, the Grove is carrying both strong demand and healthy inventory.

 Explore the full Coconut Grove guide